dragon-dune/dragon-dune/README.md

     artifact of that color, gets that amount added to their battle value.
     If two artifacts of the same color are played, the higher valued artifact is discarded, regardless of who wins the battle.

+    -   If the two artifacts played are the same number and color, then both artifacts are destroyed.

 6. The player with the highest battle value wins the battle.
 In the case of a tie, the attacker wins.
 7. The winner removes all units used in an army in the battle.
 8. The loser removes all tokens from the territory, regardless of whether or not they took part in the battle.
 The loser also discards all artifact cards used.
 9. If a player who took part in the battle has a their opponent as their usurper, and has a sabotaged artifact of the same suit as the artifact their opponent played, then they may declare their treachery and automatically win the battle, taking no losses.
 The loser removes all units from the territory (even those not used in the battle), and discards any artifacts used in the battle.
-9. This process continues until all battles for a player are resolved.
+10. This process continues until all battles for a player are resolved.
-10. Then the whole process repeats for the next player in player order.
+11. Then the whole process repeats for the next player in player order.

 ![](art/coins.png)